Internees & POWs

 Life was quite relaxed in the camp.

 Despite the relatively comfortable life in the camp, many of the interned men were always looking for a way back home.
-Officers living outside the camp had given their word of honour not to escape, fifteen were back over the North Sea before the end of the year.
-In 1915 the remaining officers, less Commodore Henderson, were moved to a secure fortification at Bodegraven.
+Officers living outside the camp had given their word of honour not to escape, yet fifteen were back over the North Sea before the end of the year.
+In 1915, the remaining officers, except for Commodore Henderson, were moved to a secure fortification at Bodegraven.

-1915 saw more than thirty successful escapes from the camp, the Dutch locals often being complicit.
-The escapees put the British Government in a difficult position with the neutral Dutch government.
-The issue was resolved, and the escape attempts brought to an abrupt end, when all of the escapees were returned to the camp by the British Government in 1916.
+1915 saw more than thirty successful escapes from the camp, with the Dutch locals often being complicit.
+The escapees put the British Government in a difficult position with the neutral Dutch Government.
+The issue was resolved, and the escape attempts came to an abrupt end when all of the escapees were returned to the camp by the British Government in 1916.

 Groningen Internment Camp Internees

-Compassionate leave of one month, usually extended to two, was granted to a man where a doctor's letter supported the ill health of his next of kin.
-It would appear that family doctors were kept busy writing letters for those interned at Groningen, at one point there was three hundred and fifty men on compassionate leave from the camp.
+Compassionate leave of one month, usually extended to two, was granted to a man when a doctor's letter supported the ill health of his next of kin.
+It would appear that family doctors were kept busy writing letters for those interned at Groningen; at one point, there were three hundred and fifty men on compassionate leave from the camp.

-In 1917 group leave was introduced at the camp.
-After four months good behaviour a man would be granted one month of home leave.
+In 1917, group leave was introduced at the camp.
+After four months of good behaviour, a man would be granted one month of home leave.
 This was on the understanding that if anyone did not return to camp at the end of the month, the privilege would be stopped immediately for all of the men.
-The return of a group resulted in the next group being allowed on leave.
+The return of one group resulted in the next group being allowed on leave.

 There was still the occasional 'blip' as shown by extracts from James Burt's service record